Mary, mother of Jesus: Landowner?

 How did Mary survive financially?

-A) If Mary had no children after Jesus, as is believed by some, she would have been subject to a Leverite marriage.
-In this situation, a widow is married by the brother of her deceased husband, and any children they have may be considered children of the deceased husband.
-The brother is responsible for his brothers widow.
+A) If Mary had no children after Jesus, as is believed by some, she would have been subject to a Levirate marriage.
+In this situation, a widow is married by the brother of her deceased husband, and any children they have would be considered children of the deceased husband.
+The brother is responsible for his brother's widow.

-B) If Mary had several children, since the gospels tell us Jesus had brothers and sisters, the brothers would have been responsible to support their mother under Hebrew law.
+B) If Mary had several children since the gospels tell us Jesus had brothers and sisters, the brothers would have been responsible to support their mother under Hebrew law.
 However, one of the man-made rules of the Pharisees is that sons did not have to take care of their mother if they gave the money to the church instead.
-The brothers may have been estranged from their mother because she believed in Jesus and the gospel of John tells us that the brothers did not believe in Jesus before the resurrection (and Mary did).
+The brothers may have been estranged from their mother because she believed in Jesus and the gospel of John tells us that the brothers did not believe in Jesus before the resurrection (John 7:5).
 Possibly this is why Jesus asked the apostle John to take care of his mother, rather than asking his brothers to take care of her.

-C) It is possible that John and James financially provided for Jesus' mother prior to the resurrection or that the women patrons of Jesus were providing for her, or that other believers supported Mary financially.
+C) It is possible that the sons of Zebedee, John and James, financially provided for Jesus' mother prior to the resurrection or that the women patrons of Jesus were providing for her, or that other believers supported Mary financially.
 It is possible people gave gifts to Mary to request an introduction to Jesus or to thank Mary.
-However Mary would not have received support from Jesus disciples or patrons during the years before he began his ministry at age 30.
+However, Mary would not have received support from Jesus's disciples or patrons during the years before he began his ministry at age 30.

 I have been intrigued to follow the money, and check inheritance paths under both Hebrew and Roman law.
 How would Mary, wife of Clopas feel if her husband was financially committed to caring for Joseph's widow Mary?
 How would Mary of Clopas feel if the duty of care fell to her?
 Did Mary of Clopas and Mary, Jesus' mother, become as close as sisters, as in John 19:25?
 Is being family the reason that Mary of Clopas is one of only two women named to guard the body and watch it be laid in the tomb (Mark 15:47).
-My novel, Out of Brokenneas: The Forgotten Followers, explores these women, their worries, their duties, their struggles and hopes.
+My novel, Forgotten Followers: from Broken to Bold, explores these women, their worries, their duties, their struggles and their hopes.